 The Pan American Games is a series of sporting events that is held for the countries of the Americas.
 The competition typically takes place the summer before the Summer Olympic Games.
-In 2019, the 18th Pan Am Games will be held in Lima, Peru from July 26th to August 11th.
+In 2023, the Pan Am Games will be held in Santiago, Chile from October 20th to November 5th.
 Over 6,100 athletes are expected to participate in a total of 36 different sports.
 There are several broadcasters in the Americas, with the host and primary broadcaster being Mediapro.
 We recommend watching on ESPN.
 Outside of the Americas, you would be blocked but you can watch from anywhere with a VPN.